CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 1. Add yourselves as *second* customers to Donald Trump.
 2. Collect email addresses from yourself and Donald (donald.trump@whitehouse.gov) and have them displayed on screen.
-3. Add me - "Colm O'Connor" - as your third customer.
-My email address is "colm.oconnor.github@gmail.com".
+3. Add me - "Colm O'Conner" - as your third customer.
+My email address is "colm.oconner.github@gmail.com".

 ## LESSON : Data types